 If You Need A Little Help

-We are delighted to hear from Agenda users and do the best we can to answer brief questions via email as our available time permits.
+We are delighted to hear from Agenda users and do the best we can to answer occasional, brief questions via email as our limited free time permits.
 Of course, given that it's a no-charge, volunteer effort, we have to make the usual disclaimers that we don't promise or guarantee anything (especially response time), and we don't accept any liability of any sort.

 If You Need Help Beyond Casual Questions